 Government, Not Private Individuals Are Responsible

-The U.S. Constitution itself embraced slavery.
-In the original document ratified in 1788, slaves were treated as three-fifths of a person for the purpose of the census.
-The U.S. Constitution also required escaped slaves to be returned to their masters, and federal laws—fugitive slave laws—were passed in 1793 and 1850 to further reinforce this constitutional right of slave owners.
+- The U.S. Constitution itself embraced slavery.
+In the original document ratified in 1788, slaves were treated as three-fifths of a person.
+The U.S. Constitution also required escaped slaves to be returned to their masters, and federal laws—fugitive slave laws—were passed in 1793 and 1850 to reinforce this constitutional right of slave owners further.

-The National Labor Relations Act of 1935 formally recognized the legitimacy of trade unions.
-Companies could no longer prohibit their workers from forming a union and could no longer ban the presence of existing unions in the workplace.
-However, domestic workers (who were mostly black) and agricultural workers were excluded from the protections of the Wagner Act, and the bill that Roosevelt signed allowed unions to discriminate against workers of color.
+- The National Labor Relations Act of 1935 formally recognized the legitimacy of trade unions.
+Companies could no longer prohibit their workers from forming a union and could no longer ban existing unions in the workplace.
+However, domestic workers (who were primarily black) and agricultural workers were excluded from the protections of the Wagner Act, and the bill that Roosevelt signed allowed unions to discriminate against workers of color.

-Things got no better after World War II.
-Hundreds of thousands of black men and women answered the nation’s call to service.
-Black people served on the fields of Europe and the oceans of the Pacific, but the nation still refused to recognize their contributions and sacrifice.
-Roosevelt’s G.I.
-Bill gave returning veterans money for college and to buy a home.
-At a time when the economy was changing from a manufacturing to a knowledge-based economy, millions of working-class white people were given the education and resources to prepare themselves for this new world of work.
+- Things got no better after World War II.
+When the economy was changing from a manufacturing to a knowledge-based economy, millions of working-class white people were given the education and resources to prepare themselves for this new world of work.
 Black veterans were denied these benefits, and thus the black community fell further behind economically.

 The Inequality Persists

-Modern workplaces reflect this racist legacy.
-White applicants are far more likely to receive an interview than black applicants.
-Research shows that black people continue to be discriminated against in hiring, promotion, and compensation.
-This has nothing to do with one group disliking another group.
+Modern workplaces still reflect this racist legacy.
+In most cases, this has nothing to do with one group disliking another group.
 Structures and systems, not intentions and feelings are to blame here.